 Wow.
 Twenty one films in and we’re up to the 1700’s already.
-It’s only 300 years from the present but we’ve got an awful lot to pack into that time.
-We’re picking up the story in Scotland in 1713… i had a brief outline but it wouldn’t upload so you’ll have to lump it.
+It’s only three hundred years from the present but we’ve got an awful lot to pack into that time.
+We’re picking up the story in Scotland in 1713… I had a brief outline but it wouldn’t upload so you’ll have to lump it.

 #22: Rob Roy

-Now this a story all about how one man’s life got twisted upside down… and became a scottish outlaw by declaring war on the English Aristocracy… Now where have we seen this idea before??? hmm… nope can’t think.
-Anyway.
-This isn’t the Walter Scott version of Rob Roy, which i initially thought it was, this is a version that’s based on the real history.
-For the most part it stays true to fact.
-Some characters are made up and it is probably more than a little compressed timescale wise though.
-The last half an hour or so is more than a bit made up… ok it’s completely fabricated… but the rest of the fim, despite a few minor niggles here and there, mostly pays attention to the facts.
-Also, there is a slight tendency to demonize the English in this film… but really there are only two English Characters and a few soldiers so really it’s demonizing them not the entire country.
-Let’s not forget also that Rob Roy was a supporter of the Jacobites and he is the main protagonist so a little bit of demonizing is to be expected.
-And also, it’s not on the same scale as a certain other film about a scottish outlaw which was released only a month after this one.
+Now this a story all about how one man’s life got twisted upside down… and became a scottish outlaw by declaring war on the English aristocracy.
+Now where have we seen this idea before??? hmm… Nope can’t think.
+Anyway- this isn’t the Walter Scott version of Rob Roy, which I initially thought it was, this is a version that’s based on the real history.
+For the most part it stays true to life though some characters are made up and it is probably more than a little compressed timescale wise though.
+The last half an hour or so is more than a bit made up… Ok it’s completely fabricated, but the rest of the film, despite a few minor niggles here and there, mostly pays attention to the facts.
+Also, there is a slight tendency to demonise the English in this film, but really there are only two English characters and a few soldiers so really it’s demonising them and not the entire country.
+Let’s not forget also that Rob Roy was a supporter of the Jacobites and he is the main protagonist so a little bit of demonising is to be expected.
+Also, it’s not on the same scale as a certain other film about a Scottish outlaw which was released only a month after this one.

 That aside, what about the film?
-Well it’s not really about a man defending his nation.
+It’s not about a man defending his nation.
 It’s not about a man rising up against oppression.
-It’s not a revenge piece… ok in some ways it is but that’s besides the point i think.
+It’s not a revenge piece… Ok in some ways it is but that’s besides the point I think.
 This film is about a man’s honour and what he does to restore it.
 It’s not complicated in the slightest.
-The simple plot moves along at a fairly brisk, but yet gentle pace.
-It’s an involving, enjoyable and watchable film that quite simply cuts to the chase and gets to it point.
-It might take a while to get into the main plot yes but that doesn’t matter as the script seems to make talk of cattle rustling and clan rivalries interesting… somehow.
+The simple plot moves along at a fairly brisk but gentle pace.
+It’s an involving, enjoyable and watchable film that cuts to the chase and gets to its point.
+It might take a while to get into the main plot yes, but that doesn’t matter as the script seems to make talk of cattle rustling and clan rivalries interesting, somehow.
 It’s a good script.
 It isn’t hashed and it feels natural.
 It suits the films pace and quality.

 And as for the cast?
-Liam Neeson makes for a better Scottish Outlaw than Mel Gibson ever could in the wildest of his dreams.
+Liam Neeson makes for a better Scottish outlaw than Mel Gibson ever could in the wildest of his dreams.
 Jessica Lange, despite some lapses in her crude accent, is quite good.
 Tim Roth, Brian Cox and John Hurt are also brilliant in their respective roles.
 They all put in their best and it shows.
-This isn’t a hatchett job.
-This is a good, solid entertaining film… despite a lot of talk about Cattle.
+This isn’t a hatchet job.
+This is a good, solid entertaining film, despite a lot of talk about cattle.
 It’s got a strange magic about it.

 Rating: 7/10- Good solid entertainment.